simonmichael/hledger/hledger/hledger.m4.md

   start/end dates from options and that from `date:` queries.
   That is, `date:2019-01 date:2019 -p'2000 to 2030'` yields January 2019, the
   smallest common time span.
-- A [report interval](#report-intervals) (see below) will adjust start/end dates, when needed, so that they fall on subperiod boundaries.
+- With a [report interval](#report-intervals) (see below), the report start date will be adjusted back to the nearest subperiod boundary, if needed.

 Examples: